 If you need to ask more than an email address, make sure to make the forms as short as possible.
 Think about useful things like a checkbox to confirm that the delivery and invoice address are the same.

 Make payment easy by choosing the right payment provider and offering the right payment options.
-Which ones differs from shop to shop.
+Which ones differ from shop to shop.

 Finally, after that optimized shopping process, a happy customer will leave your online shop.
 Now make sure to keep that customer happy.
 There are some things you can do to help with that.
 Find more tips on that in our article on checkout page UX!

 Conclusion: eCommerce usability is a trade of its own